-A ruleset was formed, and while it’s changed in nearly 150 years since its inception, most of the fundamentals remain the same.
+A ruleset was formed, and while it’s changed in nearly 150 years since its inception, many of the fundamentals remain the same.

-Major Walter C. Wingfield made the very first actual tennis racket.
+In addition to creating the idea of lawn tennis, Major Walter C. Wingfield made the very first actual tennis racquet.

 Back then, they were made entirely out of wood, and this sport was primarily practiced in England.

-Tennis clubs were being formed at this point, where they would meet at a single club member’s house where they would have their own courts built.
+The notion of a tennis club began where players would meet at a single member’s house where they would have their own courts built.

-1874 was a busy year though because this is when tennis came to America.
+1874 was a busy year though because this is when tennis came went across the pond to America.

-A pair of brothers, Joseph and Clarence Clark, brought some of Wingfield’s tennis rackets and balls to America to test it out.
+A pair of brothers, Joseph and Clarence Clark, brought some of Wingfield’s tennis racquets and balls to America to test it out.

-In the very same year, despite the brothers not going at the beginning of the year, a lawn tennis tournament was held and the love of the game was formed.
+That very same year a lawn tennis tournament was held and the love of the game was formed.

-It’s believed that if the Clarence brothers didn’t bring the rackets over, it would have been around 1910 that anyone in America truly took notice, but that’s obviously up for speculation and debate.
+It’s believed that if the Clarence brothers didn’t bring the racquets over, it wouldn’t have been until 1910 that anyone in America truly took notice, but that’s up for speculation and much debate!

-Wooden rackets are being used in the All England Croquet Club, around the same time that Henry Cavendish Jones convinced them to actually start using a lawn tennis court instead of a croquet court.
+Wooden rackets are being used in the All England Croquet Club around the same time that Henry Cavendish Jones convinced them to start using a lawn tennis court instead of a croquet court.

-This was slightly controversial, but after some testing, it proved in everybody’s best interest to make the switch—it made the game a lot more fun.
+This was slightly controversial, but after some testing, proved to be in everybody’s best interest to make the switch as it made the game a lot more fun.

 This is when the very first world championship of history was held, and where talks of rackets changing their design came into play.

-Everything got more tactical, a little more logical, and soon you had tennis players trying to figure out how to get custom rackets made with different grips.
+Everything became more tactical, a little more logical, and soon you had tennis players trying to figure out how to get custom rackets made with different grips.

 Laws and regulations around tennis sprung up around this time to prevent too-easy methods of being produced by racket manufacturers.